Billingshurst: Religious sites

 Billingshurst has four churches.
 St Mary's Church (Church of England) is the oldest, with a mix of service styles, ranging from Book of Common Prayer communion services to informal family worship.
 Other churches are St Gabriel's Church (Catholic), Billingshurst Family Church (Evangelical; part of the Commission family of churches) and Trinity Church (United Reformed).
 Billingshurst Unitarian Chapel, set back behind the High Street, was founded in 1754 and is one of south-east England's oldest Nonconformist places of worship.

 Sport

 The local football team is Billingshurst FC based at Jubilee Fields on the western junction of the A29 and A272.
 The club was established in 1891 and is running senior sides and a youth section with teams running from Under 8's through to U16s.

-Second World War

-Kingsfold Camp, a prisoner-of-war camp, was set up in Billingshurst during the Second World War (see List of World War II prisoner-of-war camps in the United Kingdom).